newmanno/sisana/README.md

  - `-d`: Number of decimal points to truncate the degrees to

 #### Outputs
-A single file with truncated indegree/outdegree measurements
+A single file with indegree/outdegree measurements truncated to the desired number of decimal points